Home Medical Malpractice Spinal Epidural Abscess

 Why Does an Epidural Abscess Develop?

-In order for SEA to develop, there must be an introduction of bacteria into the spine.
-The spine is protected by layers of skin and muscles, which means it is difficult for bacteria to end up in the spine to begin with, and SEA a fairly rare disorder to develop.
-Most often, SEA only develops following a deep cut into the back and spine.
-There are a number of ways that someone could suffer such an injury: in a car accident, a slip-and-fall, or even a dog attack.
+For an SEA to develop, there must be an introduction of bacteria into the spine.
+The spine is protected by layers of skin and muscles.
+That’s why SEAs are fairly rare disorders.
+SEAs usually develop following a deep cut into the back and spine.
+There are a number of ways that someone could suffer such an injury, including car accidents, slip-and-falls, and dog attacks.

-However, SEA is most commonly caused by negligent surgeons.
-When performing a surgery, surgeons and operating room nurses must make sure that the room, their tools, and their hands are completely sanitized.
+One of the greatest risks of surgery is the introduction of bacteria into the body.
+SEAs are frequently caused by negligent surgeons.
+Hospital administrators, surgeons, and operating room nurses must make sure that the room, medical equipment, and everyone’s hands are completely sanitized.
 Failing to provide properly sanitized conditions for patients is negligence.
-That is because one of the greatest risks of surgery, beyond the patient bleeding out, is the introduction of bacteria into the body.

 The human body has a robust immune system, capable of fighting off various pathogens.
-However, it can’t fight off everything when the stress of healing from surgery is added on.
+But it’s more difficult to fight off harmful bacteria while experiencing the stress of healing from surgery.
 The introduction of bacteria deep into the body is a death sentence for some patients, and those who survive may find themselves suffering lifelong disabilities.
-Due to that risk, surgeons and other staff should always make sure they:
+Due to that risk, surgeons and other staff must always:

 • Wash their hands